 In recent years, the falling cost of cloud storage has massively expanded the potential of companies to share, license and monetise their video library.
 Cloud-based video archive software combines conventional security and usability features with the benefits of wider, cloud-enabled access and distribution.
 The effect is to rehabilitate the video archive – from a dusty dead end, to a highly connected, searchable, money-making resource.

-Hosting the archive in the cloud helps extend the lifecycle of video assets.
+Hosting the archive in the cloud helps extend the lifecycle of video assets for all businesses.
 One example is by providing secure access to trusted production or media partners.
 Film and programme makers can browse licensable archive assets through branded portals, and in some cases even license content through an inbuilt basket and checkout.
 Here, the archive software’s rich metadata support and easy search come into their own, as content creators can quickly find the clip, themes or programmes they need.